adnguyen/Notebooks_and_Protocols/2019_notebook.md

 * Range limits: Identifying the factors/forces that set range limits in common forest ants (*Aphaenogaster picea*).
 Modelling + measured their cold physiology in forest ants of Maine and Vt.
 * Thermal niche paper: Collaborative paper understanding how the environment shapes the ability to withstand cold and hot temperatures.
 In field and in a common garden, we measured upper and lower thermal limits of ants from GA-Maine (2 species).
 * Stress in nature: Are ants stressed under experimental warming that projects climate change?
 Ants were collected from warming chambers (0-5 C increase from ambient) and we measured their stress response.
-* ​Biological rhythms in *Rhagoletis*: Determining the relationship between behavioral rhythms in adult *Rhagoletis* and diapause exit timing + depth(eclosion and mass specific metabolic rate).
+* Biological rhythms in *Rhagoletis*: Determining the relationship between behavioral rhythms in adult *Rhagoletis* and diapause exit timing + depth(eclosion and mass specific metabolic rate).
 * *Rhagoletis* diapause exit: Determine the physiological parameters that lead to divergent adult emergence patterns between two host races.
 * *Rhagoletis cerasi* transcriptome: Determine the adaptive shifts in the transcriptome relating to seasonal timing in low and high altitude populations.
 * Proteome stability project in *Drosophila melanogaster*: Determine the physiological tactics at the molecular level that underlie differences in thermal traits and whether they've been shaped by selection at a broad scale.